 - Oops!Something went wrong.Please try again later.

-Saniona (OMX: SANION), a clinical stage biopharmaceutical company focused on rare diseases, today announced the initiation of a Phase 2b clinical trial of Tesomet in patients with hypothalamic obesity (HO).
+Saniona (OMX: SANION), a clinical-stage biopharmaceutical company focused on rare diseases, today announced the initiation of a Phase 2b clinical trial of Tesomet in patients with Prader-Willi syndrome (PWS).
 Tesomet is an investigational fixed-dose combination therapy of tesofensine, a triple monoamine reuptake inhibitor, and metoprolol, a beta-1 selective blocker.
-Data from the trial are expected in the second half of 2023.
+Data from the trial are expected in the first half of 2023.

-Saniona previously evaluated Tesomet in a randomized, double-blind, placebo-controlled initial Phase 2 trial in adults with HO.
-In the study, Tesomet was generally well tolerated and led to a statistically significant reduction in body weight, as well as improvements in waist circumference and glycemic control.
-Tesomet received the first-ever orphan drug designation in HO from the FDA, and the FDA has confirmed that Tesomet may be advanced via the 505(b)(2) regulatory pathway.
-Saniona is partnering with the Raymond A. Wood Foundation to inform the clinical trial design and clinical development processes, and to raise awareness within the HO community.
+Saniona previously evaluated Tesomet in a randomized, double-blind, placebo-controlled initial Phase 2 trial in adults and adolescents with PWS.
+Adult patients receiving Tesomet achieved a statistically significant reduction in hyperphagia, as well as a reduction in body weight.
+Adolescent patients demonstrated dose-dependent reductions in hyperphagia and body weight in open-label extensions of the study.
+Tesomet received orphan drug designation in PWS from the FDA, who also confirmed that Tesomet may be advanced via the 505(b)(2) regulatory pathway.
+Saniona is partnering with the Foundation for Prader-Willi Research (FPWR), the Prader-Willi Syndrome Association USA (PWSA-USA), and the International Prader-Willi Syndrome Organisation (IPSWO) to inform the clinical trial design and clinical development processes, and to raise awareness within the PWS community.